 Objectives are the thresholds for your SLOs.
 Nobl9 users can use objectives to define the tolerance levels for their metrics.

-One of the error budgeting methods available at Nobl9.
-The Occurrences budgeting method is well suited to measure a recent user experience.
-With the Occurrences method, we count good attempts against the count of all attempts.
-Note that since total attempts are fewer during low-traffic periods, it automatically adjusts to lower traffic volumes.
-Also see Time Slices.
+One of the two available error budget calculation methods.
+With the Occurrences method, we count the number of good attempts out of all attempts made.
+This method is well suited to measuring recent user experience, and since there are fewer total attempts during low-traffic periods, it automatically adjusts to lower traffic volumes.
+See also Time Slices.

-Organization-level roles enable access across the Nobl9 platform.
+Organization-level roles ensure access across the Nobl9 platform.
 Depending on the desired access rights, users can be assigned the Organization Admin, User, or Viewer role: